MartinNovan/Endeaxim-3/README.md

 - Requires manual calibration
 - Documentation still in progress

-## License
-This project is licensed under the GNU Affero General Public License v3.0.
-See the [LICENSE](./LICENSE) file for more information.

-## Disclaimer
-The developers are not responsible for any damage to equipment or personal injury resulting from the use of this upgrade package.

 ## Printing Instructions
 - Print all parts with minimum:
   - 3 perimeters